DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ## Train to teach in England

-From 1 August 2022, you will have the right to apply to train to teach in England if you are resident in the UK under:
+You have the right to apply to train to teach in England if you are resident in the UK under:

 * [the Ukraine Family Scheme visa](https://www.gov.uk/guidance/apply-for-a-ukraine-family-scheme-visa)
 * [the Ukraine Sponsorship Scheme](https://www.gov.uk/guidance/apply-for-a-visa-under-the-ukraine-sponsorship-scheme)